EvilJesster/Flask_Chained/README.md

 # Project Overview
 The classic logic game, Sudoku, in a portable website built with JavaScript.
 The puzzles are automatically generated in accordance with difficulty settings: easy, medium, hard, killer.
 Users can create an account to save finished puzzles and times or can play without an account.
 A set of weekly leaderboards is displayed on the page, ranking the users by the amount of time it took for them to finish the puzzle, differentiated by the difficulty setting.
-If the user is stuck, they can request hints, with a certain penalty being added to their time setting.
-We would also like to add functionality to allow users to export PDFs into various forms, and maybe even have them emailed to the user if necessarry.

 # Sounds like you'll do really well! what does this project use?